web64/norec-fasttext/README.md

 # NoREC - FastText Model

-This page will show how to train a FastText model from the NoReC (The Norwegian Review Corpus) dataset.
+This page shows step-by-step instructions on how to train a FastText model from the NoReC (The Norwegian Review Corpus) dataset.

 The dataset contains annotated reviews in Norwegian ranging from 1 to 6 stars.

 The trained model will predict a rating of 1 to 6 starts of any given text.

-## Steb-by-step instructions
+## Prepare training data
-Download and extract the NoREC dataset
+Download and extract the NoReC dataset
 ```bash
 wget http://folk.uio.no/eivinabe/norec-1.0.1.tar.gz
 tar -xvzf norec-1.0.1.tar.gz